 What These Findings on Pandemic Stress Mean for Leaders and Organizations

-For many leaders and organizations, the COVID-19 pandemic continues to impact workplace well-being, and leaders who report feeling higher levels of pandemic stress are suffering more than others.
+For many leaders and organizations, the pandemic has continued to impact workplace wellbeing, and leaders who report feeling higher levels of pandemic stress are suffering more than others.

 These findings suggest that now is the time to double down on resilience, as it helps buffer against stress and burnout.
 Leaders can utilize a variety of resources to focus on cultivating their own resilience (e.g., by engaging with evidence-based resilience practices such as gratitude), and organizations can support leaders in their cultivation of resilience by offering resilience programs or resources and providing protected time for resilience activities.